dishant26201/sleep-analytics-pipeline/README.md

 An end-to-end machine learning (ML) pipeline for classifying sleep stages (Wake, N1, N2, N3, REM) from overnight EEG recordings using the Sleep-EDF dataset.

+**Note:** I continue to improve and refine this project from time to time as I learn more about sleep analysis and EEG processing.

+**Try the model here:** [https://sleep-stage-classifier-eeg.streamlit.app/].

 ## Abstract

 My interest in sleep research began while working at Corkum LABS at Dalhousie University, a group focused on developing non-invasive treatments for insomnia through e-health applications.
 While brainstorming project ideas to apply my ML skills, I came across an article from the University of Toronto about combining neuromodulation devices with ML to treat sleep disorders.
 This inspired me to build a sleep stage classification model.